James 'Chick' Doyle

-James Patrick 'Chick' Doyle was a former Irish badminton player and coach.
+James Patrick 'Chick' Doyle was an Irish badminton player and coach.
 He was coached by Frank Peard and won eleven Irish National Badminton Championships titles in men's singles and doubles in the period 1954–1964.

 Early and personal life

 Chick Doyle was born to Edward James ("Jimmy") Doyle, an employee of the Dublin Gas Company, and Josephine Doyle (née McNamara) in April 1930.
+Reputedly the name 'Chick' was attributed to his time working as a chicken sexer in Australia, though this is apocryphal.

 He was the eldest of three siblings.
 His sister Ursula Doyle (born 1931), was a child performer, later actress, stage director and second wife of Jimmy O'Dea, and his brother Noel Doyle (born 1932), was also a child performer and entertainer before emigrating to Canada.
 In 1958 Doyle married Marie Clarke.
 They had four children.
+Besides his playing ability, Doyle was noted in badminton circles for his humour and enthusiasm, as well as his teetotalism, being a non-smoker and propensity for motion sickness.

-His daughter Elaine Doyle won a Ladies doubles Irish National Badminton Championships title in 1986.
+His daughter Elaine Doyle was capped fifteen times for Ireland and won a Ladies doubles Irish National Badminton Championships title in 1986.
+Elaine married Limerick hurler Shane Fitzgibbon in 1991.
+Their son, Doyle's grandson, John Fitzgibbon also played intercounty hurling for Limerick.